 For over 100 years, we've revolutionised cancer care by changing the way people get treatment, and improving their lives in big and small ways.
 Since we began - even before the NHS was founded - a lot has changed for the better.
 Back then, cancer was nearly always a death sentence.
-But thanks to the hard work and generosity of our team, supporters and the professionals we work with, that's no longer the case.
+But thanks to research, and the hard work of the NHS, the professionals we work with and our own team - as well as the generosity of our supporters and other charities - that's no longer the case.
 In many ways, cancer care is the best it's ever been because of this tireless teamwork.
 But there's still a long way to go.

 That's why we've involved thousands of people to help create our 2025-2030 strategy.
-This includes those who've had or are living with cancer, colleagues, carers, volunteers, health professionals and beyond.
+This includes those living with cancer.
 All kinds of people have shared their input - people who know and love us, people who've never heard of us, and even people who've been disappointed by us.
 All with the goal to create a Macmillan that's fit for the future.
 What we've heard and learned has informed our objectives for the next five years, and how we plan to adapt to the changing world around us.